ArcadeMode/TypeShim/README.md

 ## <a name="enriched-type-support"></a> Feature: Enriched Type support

+TypeShim enriches the supported types by JSExport by adding _your_ classes to the [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings).
+Repetitive patterns for type transformation and higher order types that you'd have to lower into the supported types yourself are readily supported and tested in TypeShim.

-TypeShim brings all [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings) to TypeScript.
+Ofcourse, TypeShim brings all [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings) to TypeScript.
 This work is largely completed, but some types are still on the roadmap for support.
 Support for generics is limited to `Task` and `[]`.
 Every supported type can be used in methods as return and parameter types, they are also supported as property types.

-TypeShim aims to broaden its type support by building on top of the .NET Marshalled types. i.e. `Enum` and `IEnumerable` could be supported by leveraging existing `Int32` and `[]` marshalling combined with some generated shimming code.
-Natively `Task<int[]>` is not supported, leaving the developer to fix this on their own, this is also on the TypeShim roadmap to be converted automatically into marshallable types.
+> Any type that you're missing can still be brought to JavaScript through JSExport while they're not implemented in TypeShim _yet_, TypeShim and JSExport/JSImport are perfectly usable side-by-side.

+TypeShim aims to continue to broaden its type support in order to improve the developer experience of .NET Wasm browser apps.
+Notably `Task<int[]>` generates compiler error's with JSExport but is within reach to support in TypeShim.
+Other commonly used types include `Enum` and `IEnumerable`.

 | TypeShim Shimmed Type | Mapped Type | Support | Note |
 |----------------------|-------------|--------|------|